Explosion in Canadian restaurant wounds 15 people

 - Mauled in Montana woods, grizzly-bear researcher walks 2 miles with fractured skull for help

+“Different callers called in and said it was firecrackers or some said gunshot sort of noises.
+I don’t think it was an explosion that was rocking anything,” he said.
+“Until we can get in there and analyze the material after the search warrant we won’t be able to say what it was.”

-Andre Larrivee, who lives in a nearby condo, said he was watching television and heard a loud explosion.
+Andre Larrivee, who lives in a nearby condo, said he was watching television and heard a loud explosion

 “It was really loud,” he said, comparing the noise to an electric generator that had exploded at a nearby construction site recently.

+Police asked for the public’s help and released a photo of the suspects, with dark hoodies pulled over their heads and their faces covered.

-Police asked for the public’s help.
-Peel region police, in a tweet, described the first suspect as in his mid-20s, 5-foot-10 to 6-feet with a stocky build, wearing dark blue jeans, a dark zip-up hoodie and a baseball cap with a light grey peak.
+Peel region police, in a tweet, described the first suspect as in his mid-20s, 5-foot-10 to 6-feet with a stocky build, wearing dark blue jeans, a dark zip-up hoodie and a baseball cap with a light gray peak.

-The second suspect is described as a little shorter with a thin build, wearing faded blue jeans, a dark zip-up hoodie pulled over his head, grey t-shirt and dark colored skate shoes.
+The second suspect is described as a little shorter with a thin build, wearing faded blue jeans, a dark zip-up hoodie pulled over his head, gray T-shirt and dark colored skate shoes.

+Hours after the incident, the Indian consulate in Toronto tweeted it had opened a helpline for those seeking assistance following the explosion

+The restaurant describes itself online as an authentic, yet casual, Indian dining experience.